 - Lorikeet: Australian startup gaining traction in US mid-market for its resolution-rate-first architecture; G2 review count is thin but early customer results are credible

-- Twig: Positioning as an AI layer that works on top of existing help centers without replacing them
+- Twig: Positioning as an AI layer that works on top of existing help centers without replacing them, useful for teams that want RAG-quality answers across fragmented documentation

 The AI customer support market has split into five distinct categories in 2026.
 The tools look similar in vendor demos but behave very differently on real ticket volumes.
 Here is what each sub-category actually means.